Program to Enhance Attention, Regulation and Learning (PEARL) for ADHD

 - Other challenges with learning, attention and behavior

 Many children with ADHD or related challenges get a diagnosis and medicine from their primary care provider (PCP).
-For children with more complex needs – like subtle ADHD that is hard to diagnose or ADHD that is complicated by other issues — a PEARL evaluation may be helpful.
+For children with more complex needs — like ADHD that is hard to diagnose or affected by other issues — a PEARL evaluation may be helpful.
 Experts from Seattle Children’s Behavior and Attention Management Program do these evaluations.
 We see many children with similar conditions.

-We specialize in thorough evaluations that can guide treatment of learning, attention and behavior problems.
+Our team members do a thorough evaluation that can guide treatment of learning, attention and behavior problems.
 Then we work closely with you and your child’s PCP to plan and provide evidence-based care.

-PEARL is not for children who have learning disabilities without ADHD.
+A PEARL evaluation is not for children who have learning disabilities without ADHD.
 Talk with your child’s school about a special-education evaluation or services that might help in this case.

-How will PEARL meet my family's ADHD needs?
+How will a PEARL evaluation meet my family’s needs?

-Seattle Children’s PEARL experts are leaders in ADHD care, conducting research and translating the latest knowledge into real-world solutions for families.
+Seattle Children’s PEARL experts are leaders in ADHD diagnosis and care.
+They do research and translate the latest knowledge into real-world solutions for families.

-The PEARL team helps sort through myths and facts, and they can answer questions like:
+The PEARL team helps sort through myths and facts.
+They can answer questions like these:

 - Does my child have ADHD, a learning problem, both or something else?

-- What are the best evidence-based treatments for my child, and what are the costs and benefits of these treatments?
+- What are the best evidence-based treatments for my child?

-- How will my child’s condition and needs change over time, and how can we track progress?
+- How will my child’s condition and needs change over time?

 - What are the most effective ways to parent my child?

-To get a complete picture of your child’s challenges and strengths, we interview you and your child and gather background information from their PCP and school.
-If there are signs your child has a learning disorder, we may test for this too.
+To get a complete picture of your child’s challenges and strengths, we interview you and your child.
+We also gather background information from your child’s PCP and school.
+We can review testing done by your child’s school or privately.
 Our goal is to find the source of your child’s struggles.
 Most evaluations take 1 to 3 visits.

-This is a two-way conversation, where we explain what we found, answer your questions and talk about next steps for treatment.
+This is a 2-way conversation where we explain what we found, answer your questions and talk with you about next steps for treatment.

-A copy of your child’s evaluation goes to your child’s PCP so we can work with them to develop a treatment plan and coordinate care.
+A copy of your child’s evaluation goes to your child’s PCP.
+We can work with them to develop a treatment plan and coordinate care.
 Most children return to their PCP for treatment.
-The PEARL clinic, or other Seattle Children’s programs or clinics, may provide some of your child’s treatment too.
+The Behavior and Attention Management Program or other Seattle Children’s programs or clinics may also treat your child.

-Depending on your child’s specific needs, their treatment plan may involve several providers and services.
+Based on your child’s needs, their treatment plan may involve many providers and services.
 These are common options for treatment:

-- Appointments with your child’s PCP to check for and treat health issues that might affect learning, attention and behavior, like thyroid conditions
+- Visits with your child’s PCP to check for and treat health issues that might affect learning, attention and behavior, like sleep or thyroid conditions

-- Parenting groups at Seattle Children’s to support you and your child and teach you skills for dealing with ADHD
+- Parenting groups through the Behavior and Attention Management Program to support you and your child and teach you skills for dealing with ADHD and challenging behavior

-- Trying medicine for ADHD or adjusting your child’s current medicine
+- Prescribing medicine for ADHD or adjusting your child’s current medicine

-- Visits for your family with PEARL providers to discuss topics like what to expect from treatment, how to tell whether treatment is working and how to be an advocate for your child at school
+- Visits for your family with PEARL providers to discuss how the treatment is working and how to be an advocate for your child at school

-- Concrete suggestions from PEARL providers for your child’s school about how to help your child, including recommendations for a 504 plan or individualized education program for the school to consider
+- Suggestions from PEARL providers for your child’s school about how to help your child, including recommendations for a 504 plan or individualized education program (IEP)

-- Referrals to other programs at Seattle Children’s, like Sleep Disorders, Speech and Language or Neurodevelopmental, for more evaluation
+- Referrals to other clinics at Seattle Children’s, like Sleep Medicine, Speech and Language Services or Neurodevelopmental, for more evaluation

 - Referrals to other community resources to help your child thrive and succeed

-Seattle Children’s experts are building new knowledge about the best ways to diagnose and treat ADHD by conducting clinical research with families who volunteer.
-Your child may be eligible to take part in one of our current studies.
+Seattle Children’s experts are building new knowledge about the best ways to diagnose and treat ADHD by doing research with families who volunteer.
+Your child may be able to take part in one of our current studies.

 We do not offer these services